 The evolution of plant defensive traits in oaks

 I am exploring the defensive traits of oak species and herbirove associations in order to understand how leaf defenses have evolved in the oak genus (Quercus).
 In collaboration with Andrew Hipp at the Morton Arboretum, I have assembled an estimate (a phylogeny) of how oak species are related to one another.
-And I am using this to look at what factors influence the evolution of oak defensive traits.
+And I use this to look at what factors influence the evolution of oak defensive traits.